Measuring Mass and Radius of the Maximum-mass Nonrotating Neutron Star: Introduction

-where $M_{\rm crit}=M_{\rm rem}$, $c_2 = 0.0902(2)$, $c_4 = 0.0193(2)$, and $\mathscr{C}_{\rm TOV}$ represents the compactness, which is associated with the mass and radius of a nonrotating NS at the maximum mass configuration.
+where $M_{\rm crit}=M_{\rm rem}$, $c_2 = 0.0902(2)$, $c_4 = 0.0193(2)$, and $\mathscr{C}_{\rm TOV}=GM_{\rm TOV}/R_{\rm TOV}c^2$ ($G$ and $c$ are the gravitational constant and the speed of light, respectively) represents the compactness, which is associated with the mass and radius of a nonrotating NS at the maximum mass configuration.
 This relation also holds for the mass ($M_{\rm BH}$) and spin ($\chi_{\rm BH}$) of the leftover BH, due to negligible GW radiation \citep{2023arXiv230606177D} and angular momentum conservation during the collapse.
 Such a low-mass second-generation (2G) BH has the potential to encounter another NS, forming a binary system and possibly being detectable by GW detectors \citep{2020PhRvD.101j3036G,2021MNRAS.502.2049L,2023arXiv230709097G}.
 If the mass and spin of the 2G BH can be precisely/accurately measured through the GW signal, a series of such measurements could lead to the determination of $M_{\rm TOV}$ and $R_{\rm TOV}$ by using the universal relation, which is the main motivation of this work.